General Data Protection Regulation (GDPR) Policy.

 - Contact name & telephone

 I seek a monthly consultation with another therapist qualified in this process.
 The consultation process is for my practice (rather than seeking instruction on working with you).
 In order to protect your privacy, my consultant will not know you personally nor professionally.
-I will refer to you by your first name, and I may refer to you information verbally when it's helpful to my professional processes.
+I will refer to you by your first name, and I may refer to your data verbally when it's helpful to my professional processes.

 Your name and contact details will be shared with my Therapeutic Executor.
 This is so that you will be contacted on the event of my death, should you still be in therapy with me.

-If your health is in jeopardy (provided I have your consent) I may share your contact information with an emergency healthcare service (e.g. Mental Health Crisis Team).
+If your health is in jeopardy (provided I have your consent) I may share your contact data with an emergency healthcare service (e.g. Mental Health Crisis Team).

-When we have finished working together, I will erase electronic copies of your information & correspondence within one month.
+When we have finished working together, I will erase electronic copies of your data & correspondence within one month.

-I will hold onto your written information for up to seven years past the end of our working together.
+I will hold onto your written/printed data for up to seven years past the end of our working together.
 This is so that I have a reference of our work in situations such as you returning to counselling in the future.
-After this time has passed, I will shred the written information.
+After this time has passed, I will destroy the written/printed data.

 You have the following rights...

-- To be informed what information I hold (i.e. this document).
+- To be informed about what data you are giving me which I will record / have recorded (i.e. to be given this document).

-- To see the information I hold about you (free of charge for the initial request).
+- To see the data you have given me about yourself** (free of charge for the initial request only).

-- To rectify any inaccurate or incomplete personal information.
+- To rectify any inaccurate or incomplete personal data about you**.

-- To withdraw consent to me using your personal information.
+- To withdraw consent to me using your personal data about you**.

-- To request your personal information be erased (though I can decline whilst the information is needed for me to practice lawfully & competently).
+- To request your personal data be erased** (though I may decline the request whilst the data is needed for me to practice lawfully & competently).

 NB: A printed copy of this statement will be given to you when we first meet for counselling.
 If we agree to continue working together, we will both sign the printed copy of this statement to indicate our agreement.